jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "handle" -- a string representing the registry unique identifier of an RPKI object registration
 * "name" -- a string representing the identifier assigned to an RPKI object registration by the registration holder
-* "notValidBefore" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
+* "notValidBefore" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of an X.509 resource certificate for an RPKI object ([@!RFC6487, section 4])
-* "notValidAfter" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for an RPKI object ([@!RFC6487, section 4])
+* "notValidAfter" -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of an X.509 resource certificate for an RPKI object ([@!RFC6487, section 4])
 * "autoRenewed" -- a boolean indicating if a registered RPKI object is auto-renewed or not
 * "publicationUri" -- a URI string pointing to the location of an RPKI object within an RPKI repository;
   the URI scheme is "rsync", per [@!RFC6487, section 4]